openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 Our Service Task node in our process will call the method `getCoffees` of a CDI bean called `CoffeeService`.
 Let's first create the skeleton of that bean.

-First we need to create the package of the bean:
+Click the following command to create the package of the `CoffeeService` bean.

 `mkdir -p /root/projects/kogito/coffeeshop/src/main/java/org/acme/service`{{execute T3}}

-We can now open a new `CoffeeService.java` file in this package by clicking: `coffeeshop/src/main/java/org/acme/service/CoffeeService.java`{{open}}
+Click the following path to open a new `CoffeeService.java` file: `coffeeshop/src/main/java/org/acme/service/CoffeeService.java`{{open}}

-Click on the _Copy to Editor_ link to copy the source code into the new `CoffeeService.java`file.
+Click _Copy to Editor_ to copy the source code into the new `CoffeeService.java`file.

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="replace">
 package org.acme.service;